gregjacobs/rules-js-devserver-multiple-react-reproduction/README.md

 1. `$(bazel info bazel-bin)/node_modules/react` (from the Webpack app itself)
 2. `$(bazel info bazel-bin)/packages/app/serve.sh.runfiles/__main__/node_modules/react` (transitive dependency of the libary component used in the app)

+**Update**: I took the above screenshots with green and red boxes, but I'm realizing now that they should probably be reversed.
+All symlinks should probably point to `node_modules` in the runfiles tree if I'm not mistaken about this.